Parachute Jump: Closure

 The Parachute Jump stopped operating as part of Steeplechase Park upon the latter's closure in 1964.
-Sources disagree on whether the ride closed permanently or continued to operate until 1968.
-Local Coney Island historian Charles Denson explained that the Jump closed in 1964 but that many publications give an erroneous date of 1968.
+Sources disagree on whether the ride closed permanently or continued to operate until as late as 1968.
+The Coney Island historian Charles Denson explained that the jump closed in 1964 but that many publications give an erroneous date of 1968.
 The nonprofit Coney Island History Project maintains that the attraction closed in 1964 and the 1968 date was based on an inaccurate newspaper article.
-The Guide to New York City Landmarks also mentions that the ride closed in 1964, while the Brooklyn Paper says the Jump was shuttered in 1965.
+The Guide to New York City Landmarks also mentions that the ride closed in 1964, while the Brooklyn Paper says the jump was shuttered in 1965.
 A New York Daily News article in 1965 said the Parachute Jump was nonoperational and had "been stripped of its wires and chutes".
 A New York World-Telegram article the following year described a plan to restore Steeplechase Park, which included turning the Parachute Jump into the "world's largest bird feeding station".

-Several sources state the Jump operated until 1968.
+Several sources state that the jump operated until 1968.
 According to a press release in 1965, when the Parachute Jump was ostensibly still operating, it attracted half a million visitors per year.
 A Daily News article from 1973 states the ride closed in 1968.
 Consulting engineer Helen Harrison and the New York City Department of Parks and Recreation's website also cite a closure date of 1968, saying it was one of several small rides that were operated by concessionaires on the site of Steeplechase Park.
 According to Harrison, the last documented incident on the ride was on May 30, 1968, when a young girl was reported to have gotten stuck halfway through the drop.